 Looking at the EU statistics (those are the figures I have easiest access to) as of May 2020, 28% of the EU trade in goods to third countries and 40% of trade in services was done by small companies.
 (The UK is excluded from those figures).
 For sectors such as textiles, furniture, wooden products the rate rose even to over 50%.

 Those exports create jobs too: 37% of the jobs within the EU which are supported by export are at SMEs.
 Furthermore, small companies who export tend to have medium-high digital density and low/low-medium emission density products.
+That makes them more sustainable than other businesses & is yet another reason why any small business serious about growth should export.

 Going back to those barriers for a minute